ConAgra to Eliminate 6,500 Jobs in Restructuring

 The job cuts will reduce its current work force of more than 90,000 by about 7 percent.

 Analysts said the move was part of an effort by ConAgra to lower its cost structure in order to grow more competitive and improve profit margins.

 ConAgra said it would not identify the production plants to be closed until it can notify employees.
-Most will be notified in the next few days, with all filled in by May 24.
-Beyond those closures, ConAgra said it would exit or restructure nine smaller businesses.
+Most will be notified in the next few days, with all informed by May 24.

 Workers at the company’s headquarters in Omaha heard of the restructuring late Tuesday through company e-mail.

 ``I was shocked.
 We all were shocked,″ said Sandy Ledger, who has worked for three years in ConAgra’s finance department of its frozen foods division.